Kingston New Condos for Sale

 In turn, these sustainability efforts that plan for the future have become a boon to the present.
 By improving public transit with increased weekend service and introducing express routes, the public has responded by doubling ridership over the past five years.
 The city’s commitment to providing a car-free environment also extends to creating a walk-friendly area where nearly one out of every ten residents choose to walk to work, a nationwide high that was recognized by WALK-Friendly Ontario.

-For all its rustic small town charm, this city remains a stalwart regional economic engine that provides locals with a sprightly per capita household income of $44,148 and an average household net worth of $523,250.
+For all its rustic small town charm, this city remains a stalwart regional economic engine that provides locals with a sprightly per capita household income of $44,148.
 With most of the employment currently relying on public sector institutions like Canadian Forces Base Kingston and Kingston General Hospital, the local economy will be invigorated by brand new developments.

 Over past recent years, a booming trucking industry has taken root here in order to take advantage of its strategic location in-between Toronto, Ottawa, and Montreal as well as US markets to the south.
 Additionally, the manufacturing sector has come back in a big way with Canada Royal Milk, a quarter-billion dollar intelligent manufacturing facility set to begin production in September 2019.